-The Company is a wholly owned subsidiary of Morgan Stanley Smith Barney Holdings LLC (the "Parent"), of which 51% is indirectly owned by Morgan Stanley (the "Ultimate Parent") and 49% by Citigroup Inc. ("Citi").
-On June 1, 2012, the Ultimate Parent elected to exercise its right under the Amended and Restated Limited Liability Company Agreement of the Parent, dated as of May 31, 2009, to purchase 14% of the total outstanding common membership interests of the Parent from Citi.
+The Company is a wholly owned subsidiary of Morgan Stanley Smith Barney Holdings LLC (the "Parent").
+In June 2013, Morgan Stanley (the "Ultimate Parent") received all regulatory approvals to acquire the remaining stake in the Parent from Citigroup Inc. ("Citi").
+On June 28, 2013, the Ultimate Parent purchased the remaining 35% interest in the Parent for \$4,725, increasing the Ultimate Parent's interest from 65% to 100%.